 - Miss 17-months was still waking up once per night to nurse consistently.
 She had slept through the night sporadically so we knew she could do it with some gentle encouragement.
 We spent a lot of time evaluating her sleep patterns, making adjustments to her nap schedule, and ensuring she was set up successfully to sleep through the night.
 She fell asleep on her own in her crib, drowsy, but awake when we put her down.
 And after attempting the most reasonable methods for getting her to sleep through the night on her own, her pediatrician advised us that she was likely calorie-dependent on that night feeding.
 I took this into account for the method below.

-Here are some other factors you may want to consider that could affect how successful you are with the gentle weaning method below:
+Other factors that could affect your success with the gentle weaning method below:

 - How many times a day is your baby nursing?
 If nursing is their primary means for nutrition and your little one is not yet dependent on solids, you’ll likely need greater involvement from your support person.
 Younger babies may require a different method than the one outlined below.
 (Such as substituting a bottle of breastmilk given by your partner or support person.)
 If your little one is eating solids regularly and supplementing with breastmilk, this weaning method is likely to be more successful for you.